JuliaAI/Imbalance.jl/docs/src/algorithms/mlj_balancing.md

 balanced_model = BalancedModel(model=logistic_model,
                                balancer1=oversampler, balancer2=undersampler)
 ```
 Here training data will be passed to `balancer1` then `balancer2`, whose output is used to train the classifier `model`.
 In prediction, the resamplers `balancer1` and `blancer2` are bypassed and in general.
-At this point, they behave like one single `MLJ` model that can be fit, validated or fine-tuned.
+At this point, they behave like one single `MLJ` model that can be fit, validated or fine-tuned like any other.

 In general, there can be any number of balancers, and the user can give the balancers arbitrary names.